In a rush? The best grammar checker for most writers is Grammarly. In this article, we profile your options.

 Grammar Checker FAQs

-Any writer who takes their craft seriously should use a spelling or grammar checker.
+Any writer who takes their craft seriously should use a grammar checker.
 They will help you find and fix errors faster.
 Remember to hire a proofreader for longer pieces of writing.

 Is a grammar checker safe to use?